 Ms. Cheryl Cohen has more than twenty-five years of clinical experience providing therapy to people of all ages from children to seniors, and is licensed in NC.
 She earned a master’s degree in Clinical Social Work and bachelor’s degree in family studies.
 Cheryl has worked in a variety of settings including private practice, inpatient, intensive outpatient (substance abuse), wilderness programs, community based mental health, and in the prison system.
 She enjoys multi-generational family work as well as individual therapy.
 Some of Cheryl’s areas of interest and expertise include complex family dynamics, parent coaching, attachment, mood and behavior disorders, dual diagnosis, and trauma.
+In addition, Cheryl is a Certified Grief & Loss Specialist.

 Intervention Style: Cheryl engages in therapeutic relationships with clients based on empathy, honesty, respect and trust.
 A non-judgmental viewpoint sets the tone for working together to address concerns that otherwise may be difficult to speak about.
 Cheryl believes it is a privilege to work with each and every person, and that the relationship developed between therapist and client is one of the keys to positive outcomes.
 She approaches therapy from a unique combination of traditional education and life experience.
 Cheryl has extensive training with evidence-based treatments including: Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT) skills, Family Systems Therapy, Strength Based Therapy, Trauma Based Cognitive Behavioral Therapy (TB-CBT), Attachment Based Therapy, Emotionally Based Therapy, and Experiential Therapy.
 Psychoeducation is often used in providing an opportunity to gain insight and understanding.
 Cheryl understands we have all made mistakes or poor choices during our lives, or may be lacking insight or skills needed for a situation.
 Instead of self-criticism, shame or guilt, these can be teaching moments and learning opportunities that will create incremental shifts influencing change and transformation towards achieving your goals.
 Through empowerment, clients can embrace their strengths, and incorporate acceptance in their life.
 “You have to own it before you can change it and you have to clarify what it is before you can own it” is a truth that Cheryl has successfully applied to individuals of all ages and families seeking, serenity, peace, cohesion, and change.